 Types of Plagiarism

-There are 4 main types of plagiarism, and they're all equally punishable and in direct opposition with academic integrity commitments.
+There are 4 main types of plagiarism, and they're all equally punishable and in direct opposition to academic integrity commitments.
 However, it's good to know the differences so you can keep an eye out for them during your own drafting process.

 - Direct plagiarism.
 Copying text word-for-word, like a direct quote, without using quotation marks or properly citing the source.